dashedstripes/tiny-macros/README.md

 # Tiny Macros

-A Zendesk editor app to quickly search through users, organizations etc and add info to the current ticket comment.
+Tiny Macros is an editor app that will allow you to easily search, edit, and apply information pulled from Zendesk.

 ## Getting Started